Skip to content

 BHAGALPUR, BIHAR

-Raag is Parvai’s ode to the quiet rhythm of linen, handwoven in Bhagalpur the land where the loom sings in harmony with nature.
-We currently sustain two looms in traditional weaving homes, supported by fifteen artisans led by Atesham, a 22-year-old master weaver devoted to his village and craft.
-Each piece of Raag is woven from pure linen and dyed in soft, natural tones, reflecting simplicity and refinement.
-From saris to home textiles, the collection celebrates balance the grounded strength of linen with Parvai’s contemporary elegance.
-Raag is a hymn to slow making and honest collaboration, where every weave carries the warmth of hands and the quiet dignity of labour.
+Parvai’s Raag is an ode to the quiet rhythm of linen, handwoven in Bhagalpur, where looms move in harmony with nature.
+We sustain two looms in traditional homes, supported by fifteen artisans led by Atesham, a young master weaver devoted to his village and craft.
+Woven from pure linen and dyed in soft natural tones, each piece reflects restraint and refinement.
+From saris to home textiles, Raag honors slow making, honest collaboration, generational knowledge, mindful processes, and the quiet dignity of labor.

 CHANDERI, MADHYA PRADESH

-In the historic town of Chanderi, nestled among hills and forts, generations of weavers have sustained one of India’s most graceful textile traditions.
-Known for its sheer texture, gentle lustre, and ethereal lightness, the Chanderi weave combines an untwisted silk warp with a fine cotton or silk weft, creating fabrics that are weightless yet strong.
-Borders are woven on traditional dobby looms, featuring age-old motifs, temple steps, floral vines, coins, and geometric lines drawn from local architecture and faith.
+In historic Chanderi, generations of weavers sustain one of India’s most graceful textile traditions.
+Celebrated for its sheer texture, soft lustre, and ethereal lightness, the weave blends an untwisted silk warp with fine cotton or silk weft, creating fabric both weightless and strong.
+Borders on traditional dobby looms carry temple steps, florals, coins, and geometric motifs.
+At Parvai, we honour these classical patterns, preserving heritage through patient craftsmanship, continuity, cultural memory, quiet devotion, and enduring artisanal pride.

 MAHESHWAR, MADHYA PRADESH

-Project Ahilya is Parvai’s tribute to Queen Ahilya Bai Holkar and the grandeur of Maheshwar’s weaving tradition.
-In collaboration with master weaver Govind Bichave and two weaving families, we produce pure cotton and silk Maheshwari saris woven on dobby and jala looms using 3G gold zari the same zari used in Parvai’s Kanchipuram silks.
-Working with 80s cotton by cotton, 80s cotton by 2-ply silk, and double-ply silk by silk, each piece combines royal heritage with contemporary grace.
-Ahilya captures serenity, strength, and feminine refinement an heirloom creation that honours Maheshwar’s living legacy and the weavers who continue to transform thread into timeless art.
+Project Ahilya is Parvai’s tribute to Queen Ahilya Bai Holkar and Maheshwar’s revered weaving legacy.
+In collaboration with master weaver Govind Bichave and two weaving families, we create pure cotton and silk Maheshwari saris on dobby and jala looms using 3G gold zari.
+Working in 80s cotton by cotton, cotton by 2-ply silk, and silk by silk, each piece balances heritage with contemporary grace.
+Ahilya embodies serenity, strength, and refinement, honoring artisans who transform thread into enduring art.

 BHUJ, GUJARAT

-Since 2020, Parvai has collaborated with SIDR Craft, led by master artisans Abduljabbar and Abdullah Khatri, globally acclaimed for their revival of Bandhani and recipients of the UNESCO Seal of Excellence.
-Together, we have created exceptional works, including Rai Bandhi on handwoven silk and cotton, blending Parvai’s design philosophy with SIDR’s generational mastery of tying and dyeing.
-SIDR Craft’s community includes over 200 women artisans across eight villages, ensuring both heritage preservation and livelihood empowerment.
-Each Bandhani piece, tied dot by dot and dyed through a complex, meditative process, celebrates patience, precision, and devotion.
-Through this partnership, Parvai honours Kutch’s living textile legacy, creating heirloom-quality saris and fabrics that embody craftsmanship, continuity, and the poetry of the human hand.
+Since 2020, Parvai has collaborated with SIDR Craft, led by master artisans Abduljabbar and Abdullah Khatri, recipients of the UNESCO Seal of Excellence.
+Together, we create Rai Bandhi on handwoven silk and cotton, uniting Parvai’s design with SIDR’s generational tying mastery.
+Their network includes over 200 women across eight villages, sustaining heritage and livelihoods.
+Each Bandhani piece, tied dot by dot and dyed patiently, reflects devotion and precision.
+This partnership honors Kutch’s living textile legacy.

 PRIVATE WORKS